karen portrait circle

 Tips for avoiding the crowds...

-One advantage of the night tour is that only two boats go out to the island during the evening (and only one in winter), whereas 15 (!) boats go out during the day, and numbers can build up as the day goes on, since visitors can take any boat back.
+One advantage of the night tour is that only three boats go out to the island during the evening (and only one in winter), whereas 15 (!) boats go out during the day, and numbers can build up as the day goes on, since visitors can take any boat back.

 But all the day tour folks have to leave the island before the night tours start going out.